 I. RACE FINISHES

 - The race officially ends for all contestants at the completion of the lap in which the checkered flag is displayed to the overall winner.

 - An Inspection Corral will be located adjacent to the Finish Area.
 Top finishers will be directed to the Inspection Corral at the completion of the race to await post-race inspection and testing.

 - Towing is not allowed.
-Riders whose disabled bikes are towed back to the pit area by staff or otherwise, for any reason, are not eligible to return to competition.
+Riders whose disabled bicycles are towed back to the pit area by staff or otherwise, for any reason, are not eligible to return to competition.
 Any laps earned by a rider that returns to competition after receiving a tow back to the pit area will be removed.
-If a rider desires to repair their bike and return to the competition, they must decline the offer to tow their bike back to the pit area.
+If a rider desires to repair their bicycle and return to the competition, they must decline the offer to tow their bicycle back to the pit area.

 - Riders will be scored in order of their finish and number of laps completed.
 It is not necessary to complete all laps in order to receive a score.

 - Podium Procedure: The following riders will be recognized on the podium: The Top 3 Overall, regardless of class, then Top 3 Pro (if different from the Overall) and Top 3 Amateur.

 - Results: Riders have 20 minutes to finish the race after the overall winner takes the checkered flag.
 A rider may question the results within the 30-minute period following posting of the final results.
 After 30 minutes, awards will be given out and results will be final unless a protest is pending.

 - Impound: After the race, the top three overall riders, as well as any other rider requested by an official to do so, must leave their bicycle at a designated impound area until released by the official.